ansible-hmc-org/ansible-power-hmc/roles/password_policy/README.rst

 Role Variables
 --------------

-1. password_policy_hmc_username:
+-  password_policy_hmc_username:

    -  type: str
    -  required: true
    -  description: specifies the username of HMC that the password policy role is using.

-2. password_policy_hmc_password:
+-  password_policy_hmc_password:

    -  type: str
    -  required: true
    -  description: specifies the logged in user HMC password.
 For security purposes, it is highly recommended to store this sensitive information in an encrypted secret vault file.

-3. password_policy_name:
+-  password_policy_name:

    -  type: str
    -  required: true
    -  description: specifies the password policy name for which we want the role to execute.

-4. password_policy_configs:
+-  password_policy_configs:

    -  type: dict
    -  required: true
-   -  description: specifies the password policy configurations for a new policy or existing policy that needs to be changed. options:
+   -  description: specifies the password policy configurations for a new policy or existing policy that needs to be changed.

+   -  options:
       -  min_pwage
       -  pwage
       -  min_length